-- Currently in personal bankruptcy proceedings; - Business bankruptcy filed within the last five years (consideration will be given to equity position and control); - Revocation or suspension of a professional licence or credential (e.g., real estate, lawyer, accountant), unless the revocation is administrative in nature (e.g., the result of the individual determining not to renew the licence by not paying the required fees); - Revocation or suspension of a financial services licence or registration (e.g. registered representative, broker/dealer, insurance, investment advisor) unless the suspension is administrative in nature (i.e. the result of the individual determining not to renew the licence by not paying the required fees); - Pleading guilty, being found guilty or convicted of an indictable offence, or engaging in conduct that is tantamount to an indictable offence, where the value of the subject matter is over \$5,000.00.
-In such cases a request for reconsideration may not be considered by FPSC Standards Enforcement until at least five years from the date of completion of any sentence, parole or probation; or - Pleading guilty, being found guilty or convicted of a summary offence, or engaging in a conduct that is tantamount to a summary offence, where the value of the subject matter is under \$5,000.00.
-In such cases a request for reconsideration may not be considered by FPSC Standards Enforcement until at least two years from the date of completion of any sentence, parole or probation. - Being found, by an FPSC-Approved Core Curriculum or FPSC-Approved Capstone Course provider, to have breached the education provider's code of ethics or code of conduct, and/or to have engaged in academic misconduct.
+- Currently in personal bankruptcy proceedings; - Business bankruptcy filed within the last five years; - Revocation or suspension of one (1) year or longer, of a professional licence or credential (e.g., real estate, lawyer, accountant) by the licencing/credentialing body, unless the suspension/revocation is administrative in nature; - Revocation or suspension of one (1) year or longer, of a financial services licence or registration (e.g. registered representative, broker/dealer, insurance, investment advisor), unless the suspension/revocation is administrative in nature; - Pleading guilty, being found guilty or being convicted of a criminal offence (summary or indictable); - Being found in breach of an Order of a superior or appellate court of a province or territory of Canada; or - Being found, by an FPSC-Approved Core Curriculum or FPSC-Approved Capstone Course provider, to have breached the education provider's code of ethics or code of conduct, and/or to have engaged in academic misconduct.

-For the purposes of this section, "offence" includes but is not limited to:
+"Offence" includes but is not limited to an offence under:

+- 1. The Criminal Code (Canada); and/or

+- 2. Any other Act of the Legislature or a province or territory of Canada or an Act of Parliament, which includes allegations relating to:

 - fraud;

 - theft;

 - corruption;

 - breach of trust;

 - forgery;

 - perjury;

-- other activities involving deceit or dishonesty for personal gain or advantage;
+- other activities involving deceit or dishonesty for personal gain or advantage; and

-- offences under any legislation related to the sale or trade of financial products and services; and
+- the sale or trade of financial products and services.

-- · serious offences against a person, e.g. murder, sexual assault.